-The time of keeping photo albums, VHS collections, and cumbersome ring binders full of all sorts of valuable data is all but a memory now.
+The time of keeping photo albums, VHS collections, and cumbersome ring binders full of valuable data is all but a memory now.
 With the advent of technology and the rapid, non-stop pace of software development, file recovery software has been a staple of every wise computer user ever since its conception.

-Or maybe you went on a spring cleaning spree and mistakenly deleted some or all of those top priority files and folders you worked so hard to amass.
+Or maybe you went on a spring cleaning spree and mistakenly deleted some or all of those top-priority files and folders you worked so hard to amass.

 But what goes away doesn’t necessarily have to disappear forever.
 With the right file recovery software, you can guarantee your memories will stay safe and sound.

 Data loss can happen to anyone – from the average computer user to the largest enterprise.
 According to a Carbonite study, 25% of PC users will experience yearly data loss.
 For businesses, data loss incidents can deal a devastating blow.
 A Disaster Recovery Preparedness Council study found that 90% of companies lacking a proper data recovery plan will go out of business within two years of a major data loss event.